-Albania: New electricity prices and tariffs included in the reform package conditioned for energy sector World Bank loan28.
-August 2015. / SEE Energy News
+Albania: New electricity prices and tariffs included in the reform package conditioned for energy sector World Bank loan, SEE Energy News

 In order to receive the 150 million USD loan for the stabilization of energy system Albanian government initiated the set of electricity market changes.